 The outdoor unit shall rest on a permanent pad on a stable, level surface.
 The outdoor unit shall not be covered with debris or have obstacles nearby that restrict or prevent airflow over the unit.

 AC 1.5-Refrigerant Charge

-System refrigerant shall be charged per manufacturer specifications.
+System refrigerant shall be charged per the manufacturer's specifications.

 AC 1.6-Time Delay Relay